The National Pension System consists of two types of accounts :

 Employer's contribution (Central Government or any other Employer) to NPS is taxable as salary income in the year of contribution.
 However, Deduction available is under section 80CCD(2) in respect of employer's contribution - Contribution by employer to NPS is deductible in hands of the concerned employee in the year in which contribution is made.
 However, no deduction is available in respect of employer's contribution which is in excess of 10% of the salary of the employee.

-The contribution made by a New Pension Scheme subscriber in Tier I scheme is deductible from the total income under Section 80CCD of the Income Tax Act.
+The contribution made by a National Pension System subscriber in Tier I scheme is deductible from the total income under Section 80CCD of the Income Tax Act.
 The aggregate amount of deduction under sections 80C, 80CCC and 80CCD cannot exceed Rs.
 1,50,000 (section 80CCE)

-It is clarified that if the NPS subscriber is already having other eligible deductions such as LIC premium, PPF, bank or NSC deposits, ELSS etc., under Section 80C, 80CCC and Section 80CCD., deduction allowed under Section 80CCD in respect of contribution towards New Pension Scheme may not be of much useful as the overall limit of savings eligible for deduction is pegged at Rs.
+It is clarified that if the NPS subscriber is already having other eligible deductions such as LIC premium, PPF, bank or NSC deposits, ELSS etc., under Section 80C, 80CCC and Section 80CCD., deduction allowed under Section 80CCD in respect of contribution towards National Pension System may not be of much useful as the overall limit of savings eligible for deduction is pegged at Rs.
 1.50

-Further, contribution made by the employer in Tier I New pension scheme should also be included in the Total income of NPS subscriber as far as calculation of income tax is concerned, while full deduction of the same from income under Section 80CCD may not be possible as other savings made by the subscriber covers the overall limit of Rs.1.50 lakh under Section 80CCD.
+Further, contribution made by the employer in Tier I National Pension System should also be included in the Total income of NPS subscriber as far as calculation of income tax is concerned, while full deduction of the same from income under Section 80CCD may not be possible as other savings made by the subscriber covers the overall limit of Rs.1.50 lakh under Section 80CCD.
 Hence, for a NPS subscriber contribution for NPS by the Government may be taxable in some of the cases.

 |1.||Income from Salary|